-"Income" means, but is not limited to, commissions, salaries, self-employed earnings, child support and alimony payments other than child support payments provided to an assistance unit pursuant to subsection c. of section 7 of P.L.1997, c.14 (C.44:10-49), interest dividend earnings, wages, receipts, unemployment compensation, any legal or equitable interest or entitlement owed that was acquired by a cause of action, suit, claim or counterclaim, insurance benefits, temporary disability claims, estate income, trusts, Ifederal income tax refunds, State income tax refunds, homestead rebates, lottery prizes, casino and racetrack winnings, annuities, retirement benefits, veterans' benefits, union benefits, or other sources that may be defined as income by the commissioner [; except that in the event that individual development accounts for
+"Income" means, but is not limited to, commissions, salaries, self-employed earnings, child support and alimony payments other than child support payments provided to an assistance unit pursuant to subsection c. of section 7 of P.L.1997, c.14 (C.44:10-49), interest and dividend earnings, wages, receipts, unemployment compensation, any legal or equitable interest or entitlement owed that was acquired by a cause of action, suit, claim or counterclaim, insurance benefits, temporary disability claims, estate income, trusts, [federal income tax refunds, State income tax refunds,

-- 1 recipients are established by regulation of the commissioner, 1. - 2 "Income" shall not include federal income tax refunds, State income - 3 tax refunds, homestead rebates, child support payments provided to - 4 an assistance unit pursuant to subsection c. of section 7 of P.L.1997, - 5 c.14 (C.44:10-49), any interest or dividend earnings from [such] an - 6 individual development account [shall not be considered income], - 7 and other sources as may be excluded by regulation by the - 8 Commissioner.
+- 1 homestead rebates, lottery prizes, casino and racetrack winnings, - 2 annuities, retirement benefits, veterans' benefits, union benefits, or - 3 other sources that may be defined as income by the commissioner [; - 4 except that in the event that individual development accounts for - 5 recipients are established by regulation of the commissioner, 1. - 6 "Income" shall not include federal income tax refunds, State income - 7 tax refunds, homestead rebates, child support payments provided to - 8 an assistance unit pursuant to subsection c. of section 7 of P.L.1997, - 9 c.14 (C.44:10-49), any interest or dividend earnings from [such] an - 10 individual development account [shall not be considered income], - and other sources as may be excluded by regulation by the - 12 Commissioner.